kaank1905/uberbecue/README.md

 Implementation of search option and certain style elements (css).

 Hello.vue
+Implementation of header (Main Menu) and Buttons, templating as well as style options.
 Map.vue
+Implementation of google maps with which u can search for your location as well as the location of the grill next to u. including style.

 Search.vue
+Implementation of google maps(technical components) including latitude and longitude.
+Setting of Markers on the map to determine position.

 Test.vue
+Adding and creating of markers for the map in search.vue console output of current position.
+Css implementation of style for the map.

 folder specs

 nightwatch.conf.js
+integration of selenium for test of components.
+Including Report integration and specialisations to make the app "testable".
+(As specified in the Requirements.

 runner.js
+Integration of the runner that lets the test for the app run to check if the code is valid.

 folder specs

 index.js
+Integration of source and test files to run the test on the app.

 karma.conf.js
+Integration of framework and browser integration of middleware, and setting of an directory for the test covery.